bdevorem/WebPortfolio-Hugo/content/projects/keyboard/index.md

 do anything if there is no load.
 So I put a resistor across the power pins from the converter.
 Still nothing!

-Maybe the host is expecting some sort of response from the keyboard.
+Maybe the host is expecting some sort of response from the keyboard that it isn't providing.
 So, I hooked up an Adafruit Trinket in parallel to the PS/2 to USB converter to read the signals on the line.
 I also hooked up a multimeter to the CLK line.
 I noticed something -